 Factory charge amount and desired subcooling are shown on unit rating plate.
 Charging method is shown on information plate inside unit.
+Additional subcooling may be required to achieve optimal heating performance based on installed indoor unit. (see Table 4).
 To properly check or adjust charge, conditions must be favorable for subcooling charging.
 Favorable conditions exist when the outdoor temperature is between 70°F and 100°F (21.11°C and 37.78°C), and the indoor temperature is between 70°F and 80°F (21.11°C and 26.67°C).
 Follow the procedure below: